 Key takeaways

-• The OMAD approach is a type of intermittent fasting plan that involves eating one meal a day and fasting for the remaining 23 hours.
+• The OMAD schedule is a type of intermittent fasting plan that involves eating one meal a day and fasting for the remaining 23 hours.

 • If you do decide to try an OMAD eating regimen, you’ll need to plan your daily meal carefully to make sure you’re getting all the nutrients you need for the day.